 04 of 05

 Applique shapes do not include a seam allowance.
-You'll add that later.
+You will add that later.
 Practice needle turn applique with a easy steps:

 Continue to 5 of 5 below.

-- Cut a piece of background fabric, adding 1" to the unfinished unit's width and length (less for small blocks with a simple shape or two; more for large, complex blocks).
+- Cut a piece of background fabric: Add 1 inch to the unfinished unit's width and length (less for small blocks with a simple shape or two and more for large, complex blocks).

-For intricate blocks, trace the finished layout on top of the fabric to use as a placement guide.
-Use fine lead, placing lines slightly inward from the target spot for fabric motifs, or trace with one of the many disappearing ink pens on the market (read pen instructions carefully).
+- Trace the layout: For intricate blocks, trace the finished layout on top of the fabric to use as a placement guide.
+Use fine lead, placing lines slightly inward from the target spot for fabric motifs, or trace with one of the many disappearing ink pens.
+Read the pen instructions carefully.

-- Pin or baste motifs to the block, starting with the bottom layer.
-You don't need to applique edges that are covered by other shapes (but I like to tack them down).
-You can pin all of the shapes to the block now, or work in layers from the back forwards (my favorite).
+- Pin or baste motifs: Get started with the bottom layer first.
+You do not need to applique edges that are covered by other shapes, but it might be a good idea to tack them down.
+You can pin all of the shapes to the block or work in layers from the back forwards.

 05 of 05

-- Thread a thin needle with about 20" of matching cotton thread.
-Make a knot at one end of the thread (applique stitches are made with one strand).
+- Thread a thin needle with about 20 inches of matching cotton thread.
+Make a knot at one end of the thread.
+Applique stitches are made with one strand.

 - Starting with a shape in the bottom layer, bring the needle up through the back of the quilt block, its tip emerging a tiny bit to the inside of the marked fold line of the motif.